100 Ceiling Ideas for Every Home

 This luxury ceiling idea gets its name for its similar look to a tray.
 The ceiling will have a raised center portion, recessed either a few inches or a few feet.
 Traditional tray ceilings will feature crown molding around the edge of the ceiling and at each recess.
-They’ll also feature a ceiling medallion in the center of the room.
-Modern takes on a tray ceiling will have hidden LED lighting and creative paint schemes.
+They also feature a ceiling medallion in the center of the room.
+Modern takes on the tray ceiling often have hidden LED lighting and creative paint schemes.

 If you have a bland room, you can turn a tray ceiling into the focal point by mounting your own trim work.
 Buy the decorative strips of wood trim and use finishing nails to attach them to the ceiling.
 Another option is to paint the recesses.
 Start with a white ceiling and then choose a bold color to paint the few inches of the recess between the two levels.